Mary B. and Henry P. Stager Chair in Theology, and Professor of Systematic Theology

 MDiv, Yale University, 1975

 Lee Barrett is the Mary B. and Henry P. Stager Professor of Theology at Lancaster Theological Seminary where he has taught since September 1993.
 Prior to this, Lee taught theology at the Presbyterian School of Christian Education in Richmond, Virginia.
 He holds B.A., M.A., M.Div., and Ph.D. degrees from Yale University.

 Lee’s interests include the relationship between the doctrinal traditions of the Christian churches and contemporary culture.
 He is the author of essays concerning the present-day implications of the theology of the Reformed tradition, as well as the thoughts of Søren Kierkegaard.
 Lee is particularly interested in the theological significance of literature and the visual arts.

-Lee’s wife, Betty Snapp-Barrett, is a pastoral counselor in Lancaster, PA.
-They live in Lancaster.
+Lee’s wife, Betty Snapp-Barrett, is a pastoral counselor in Lancaster, where they make their home.